braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/key_value_pairs.md

 ##### Data payload

-Similar to iOS push, you may send custom key-value pairs to a user’s device.
+Similar to iOS push, you may send custom key-value pairs to a user's device.

 Some use cases for custom key-value pairs include internal metrics keeping and setting the context for the user interface, but they may be used for whatever purpose you choose.